InquestGeronimo/tllm/README.md

 CypherTune streamlines the training process by abstracting several libraries from the Hugging Face ecosystem.
 It currently offers the following features:

 - **Model Fine-Tuning**: Fine-tunes LLMs using HF's `Trainer` for custom text-to-Cypher datasets stored in the [Hub](https://huggingface.co/datasets).
-- **Bits and Bytes**: Optimizes model performance with 4-bit quantization.
+- **Bits and Bytes**: Loads model with 4-bit quantization.
 - **QLoRA**: Fine-tuning using LoRA, a popular and lightweight training technique that significantly reduces the number of trainable parameters.
-It works by quantizing the precision of the weight parameters in the pre trained LLM to 4-bit precision lowerign the barrier for amount of compute during training.
+It works by quantizing the precision of the weight parameters in the pre trained LLM to 4-bit precision lowering the barrier for the amount of memory required during training.
+FYI, LLM fine-tuning is mostly a memory bound task.
 - **Prompt Template**: Doc conversion into a prompt template for fine-tuning.
 - **Weights & Biases Integration**: Track and log your experiments using wandb.